Why the Mecca Hills Are so Tortured: The Geology of Twisted Canyons Hike

 For plants, survival largely depends on their proximity to areas where rainwater flows or collects.
 Just a few feet away from these thriving plants, a beavertail cactus suffering from severe dehydration and a drought-stressed Mecca Aster shrub struggle to survive.
 Both plants are adept at managing drought conditions by entering dormancy and conserving water.
 Nonetheless, in cases of the extended drought that we’ve been experiencing, even their adaptability will eventually be exhausted.

 Rainwater runoff also has destructive implications.
-At least 3 feet of sediment has been eroded from the wash, leading to a hanging root system for this tree.
-A general rule of them is if more than 25–30% of the visible upper root mass is exposed—particularly near the crown—the tree faces a high risk of death.
-Exposed roots dry out or suffer from sun scald, especially when summer temperatures exceed 100°F. This tree lost its battle against the forces of nature quite a while ago.
+At least 3 feet of sediment has been eroded from the wash, resulting in a hanging root system for this tree.
+A general rule of thumb, if more than 25–30% of the visible upper root mass is exposed—particularly near the crown—the tree faces a high risk of death.
+Exposed roots dry out and suffer from sun scald, especially when summer temperatures exceed 100°F. This tree lost its battle against the forces of nature quite a while ago.

 The Mecca Hills are renowned for their canyons.
-In Twisted Canyon, the three processes essential for forming the maze of canyons converge seamlessly.
+In Twisted Canyons, the three processes essential for forming the maze of canyons converge seamlessly.

 Uplift & Folding

-As previously mentioned this region of the desert has experienced fault induced uplift for the last 2 to 3 million years with a significant increase occurring 700,000 years ago.
-Research suggests that basement rocks have been vertically raised 10,000 to 16,000 feet.
-This uplift has intensified runoff from the nearby mountains, greatly accelerating the rate of erosion and significantly transforming the landscape.
+As previously mentioned, this region of the desert has experienced fault-induced uplift for the last 2 to 3 million years, with a significant increase occurring 700,000 years ago.
+Research suggests that basement rock in this region has been vertically raised 10,000 to 16,000 feet.
+This uplift intensified runoff from the nearby mountains, greatly accelerating the rate of erosion and significantly transforming the landscape.

-This photograph is a great example of uplifted sedimentary rock layers in Twisted Canyon.
-The yellow line highlights a bedding plane that was originally laid down horizontally but has been tilted to an angle exceeding 30°.
+This photograph is a great example of uplifted sedimentary rock layers in Twisted Canyons.
+The yellow line highlights a bedding plane that was originally laid down horizontally but has been uplifted to an angle exceeding 30°.

 Faults & Fracture Zones